Christian Smith (footballer)

 A former Port Vale youth team player, he was a first team squad member in the 2006–07 season, also spending time on loan at Cambridge United and Northwich Victoria.
 In 2007, he signed with Clyde, moving on to Wrexham a year later.
 In 2009, he signed with York City, only to return to Wrexham later in the year.
 After loan spells at Newport County, Barrow and Tamworth, he left the club for a second time in 2011, after which he joined Chester.
 He helped the club to the Northern Premier League title in 2011–12.
-He signed with Nantwich Town in August 2012, before joining AFC Telford United in March 2013.
+He signed with Nantwich Town in August 2012 before joining AFC Telford United in March 2013.
 He signed with Chelmsford City in June 2013.
-He was loaned out to Hayes & Yeading United in February 2015, and joined Bishop's Stortford permanently three months later.
-In November 2015 he joined Maidenhead United, and helped the club to the National League South title in 2016–17.
-He moved on to Wealdstone in November 2018, before joining Dulwich Hamlet in June 2019.
-He moved on to Hampton & Richmond Borough in September 2020 and rejoined Hayes & Yeading United in July 2021, before moving on to Hendon the following month.
+He was loaned out to Hayes & Yeading United in February 2015 and joined Bishop's Stortford permanently three months later.
+In November 2015, he joined Maidenhead United and helped the club to the National League South title in 2016–17.
+He moved on to Wealdstone in November 2018 before joining Dulwich Hamlet in June 2019.
+He moved on to Hampton & Richmond Borough in September 2020.
+He rejoined Hayes & Yeading United in July 2021 before moving on to Hendon the following month.
 He played on the losing side of the 2022 London Senior Cup final.